 The consequences of not regaining the encrypted data might have a severe financial impact on an organization.
 There is no guarantee the attackers will ever send the decryption key after meeting their demands.
 The attacker may runoff, or the demands may continue to increase.

 It’s best to take action before any of this can happen.
 With Wahaya IT, we provide preventative tactics to protect against ransomware.

 To avoid a ransomware attack in the first place, here are some steps you can take to remain vigilant and prepared:

 Cloud and Physical Backups – Backups are the most straightforward method to restore systems if you suffer a ransomware attack.
 In most cases, you can wipe your computer and avoid paying a fee.
-Always have regular backups of important files on the cloud and an external hard drive.
+Always have regular backups of essential files on the cloud and an external hard drive.

 Prepare As If A Ransomware Attack Could Happen at Any Moment

-Ransomware is not that much different from other cyber attacks – they happen within seconds and can leave a devastating impact on those affected.
+Ransomware is not that much different from other cyber attacks.
+They can happen within seconds and leave a devastating impact on those affected.